coderefinery/reproducible-python/content/version-control/browsing.md

 ::::{group-tab} GitHub
 From a file view, change preview to "Blame" towards the top-left.
-To get the actual commit, click on the commit message.
+To get the actual commit, click on the commit message next to the code line that you are interested in.
 ::::

 ::::{group-tab} VS Code